Choosing a Recurve Bow

 Take-Down Recurve Bow

 Take-downs recurve bows саn bе disassembled tо separate them into several parts.
 Most of the time take-downs are in three pieces (one riser and two limbs) but you can find some model of two pieces (splitting in half at the riser).
-Should you prefer to have a bow offering ease of transportation and/or storage, you may want to look for take-downs instead of one-piece, they can be easily put back together with the only tools needed being a bow stringer and your hands.
+Should you prefer to have a bow offering ease of transportation and/or storage, you may want to look for take-downs instead of one-piece, they can be easily put back together with the only tools needed is a bow stringer and your hands.

 Take-downs are great as you start archery since you can easily change the limbs for higher draw weights instead of changing the whole bow.